You are currently viewing Learn What Hormone Therapy Treats

 No matter how much you diet and exercise, if your hormones are out of balance, you will most likely struggle to lose fat and keep it off.

-For example, if your testosterone levels are low (which can happen to both men and women), you will likely struggle to keep or build fat-burning lean muscle, store more fat in your mid-section, not sleep very well (which is a significant root cause of weight gain), and suffer from fatigue that leads you to skip physical activity.
+For example, if your testosterone levels are low (which can happen to both men and women), you will likely struggle to keep or build fat-burning lean muscle, store more fat in your mid-section and not sleep very well (which is a significant root cause of weight gain), and suffer from fatigue that leads you to skip physical activity.

 If estrogen is too high, you might experience increased fat storage, particularly around the hips and thighs, and water retention.
 In contrast, if it is too low, you could face issues such as a slower metabolism and increased abdominal fat.